-As discussed in the first paragraph, a star of mass M with the equivalence energy of $Mc^2$ can offer itself gravitational field using this energy to do work and compress the massive particles in a space smaller than the original star size.
+As discussed in Introduction, a star of mass M with the mass-equivalency energy of Mc^2 can offer itself gravity using so much energy to do work and compress the massive particles in a space smaller than the original star size.
 As we know, the gravitational potential energy is proportional to 1/r.
 For a singularity, the infinite large gravitational field as well as the gravitational potential energy at r=0 is unphysical and unreasonable.
 The formation of a black hole is believed that the heavier star cannot proceed the nuclear fusion so the explosion of a supernova causes its nucleus much denser and shrink to a smaller space.
 Finally, a case of the non-rotational and uncharged black hole with a Schwarzschild radius is formed.
 From the viewpoint of the physical mechanism, once the force equilibrium reaches, then it makes the dense body keep at certain size and stop shrinking.
-During the shrinking process, it needs gravity to do a lot of work against the strong interaction and the electromagnetic interaction, and at most uses the maximum stored energy.
+During the shrinking process, it needs gravity to do a lot of work against the strong interaction and the electromagnetic interaction, and at most uses the maximum stored energy, or the mass-equivalency energy.
 Reasonably speaking, as long as all mass within a region smaller than the Schwarzschild radius for this kind of the black hole, its gravitation out of the event horizon is fairly enough to reach the gravitational criteria of a black hole.